Kaleb Tarczewski: Professional career

 After going undrafted in the 2016 NBA draft, Tarczewski joined the Detroit Pistons for the Orlando Summer League and the Washington Wizards for the Las Vegas Summer League.
 He signed with the Oklahoma City Thunder on September 23, 2016, but was later waived on October 24 after appearing in two preseason games.
 On November 3, he was acquired by the Oklahoma City Blue.

 On March 14, 2017, Tarczewski signed with Olimpia Milano for the remainder of the season.
 He posted 6.7 points and 5.1 rebounds per game.
 On June 30, 2018, he inked a two-year contract extension.
 During the 2019–20 season, he averaged 8.1 points and 5.8 rebounds per game.
 Tarczewski signed a three-year contract extension in May 2020.
 On July 2, 2022, Tarczewski officially parted ways with the Italian club after five years, having won seven domestic titles and reached the EuroLeague Final Four once (2021) during his stint.

 On July 12, 2022, Tarczewski signed with Gunma Crane Thunders of the Japanese B.League.
 On June 19, 2023, he re-signed with Gunma Crane Thunders.
 On June 13, 2024, he re-signed with Gunma Crane Thunders.

+On September 15, 2026, Tarczewski signed a one-year deal with Napoli Basket of the Italian Lega Basket Serie A (LBA).